courtney-palmer/Employ_Ease/README.md

 ### Prerequisites

-Before you begin, ensure you have a command line interface available on your system.
-This could be Command Prompt on Windows, Terminal on macOS, or any terminal emulator on Linux.
+Before you begin, ensure that you have provided an API key to the config.ini file.
+This file is located in the root directory of the Employ Ease project.
+You can get an API key by signing up for the ChatGPT 3.5 API at https://chatgpt.com/.
+Once you have an API key, you can add it to the Communication section of the config.ini file

 ### Step-by-Step Installation